This post is related to a previous post on Charlottesville and morality.

 The unity of the system of protest movement arises from its form, from protest.
 With the form of protest, it becomes apparent that, although participants seek political influence, they do not do so in normal ways.
 This eschewal of the normal channels of influence is also intended to show that the matter at issue is urgent, profound, and general, so that it cannot be processed in the usual fashion.
 Although protest movements proceed from within society–otherwise it would not be communication–it proceeds as if it were from without.
 It considers itself to be (the good) society, which does not, however, mean that it would protest against itself.
 It expresses itself from a sense of responsibility for society but against it.
 This does not, of course, hold true for all the concrete goals of these movements; but through the form of protest and the willingness to deploy stronger means if protest is not heeded, these movements differ from efforts at reform.
 (Theory of Society, vol. 2)

-The antifascist moment, or “Antifa,” employs tactics such as shouting down conservative speakers, tearing down Confederate monuments, breaking store windows, etc. Antifascists, such as Direct Action Network (DAN), lump global capitalism, racism, sexism, etc, in with fascism, which shows a serious misunderstanding of fascism.
+The antifascist moment, or “Antifa,” employs tactics such as shouting down conservative speakers, destroying Confederate monuments, disrupting businesses, etc. Antifascists, such as Direct Action Network (DAN), lump global capitalism, racism, sexism, etc., in with fascism, which shows a serious misunderstanding of fascism.
+Fascism becomes a catch-all term from the political or social right.

-Anarchy is based on a rejection of normal politics.
+Anarchy is based on a rejection of normal politics (compare Kuhn’s “normal science“).
 It rejects the political system, seeing all political decision-making processes as inherently corrupt or just useless.
 For this movement, the ends justify the means.
 Thus, they are willing to break laws, as in rioting and physically assaulting their enemies.
+In this sense, they might be operating with the justice/law distinction.
+They break laws because they believe in a higher justice.
+All laws are contingent.

-The Antifa movement and “white nationalists” (actually white supremacists, a.k.a. the alt right) have something in common in that they both distrust the political system and organized organizations; they both see society as rigged against them, and they attempt to take up a position outside of society.
-In this fantasy, they are the good people standing outside and observing the bad, fallen society.
+The Antifa movement and “white nationalists” (actually white supremacists, a.k.a. the “alt right”) have something in common in that they both distrust the political system and organized organizations; they both see society as rigged against them, and they attempt to take up a position outside of society.
+In this fantasy of innocence, they are the good people standing outside and observing the bad, fallen society.
 Obviously, the situation is explosive because if you take white supremacists who already feel under siege by globalism, feminism, multiculturalism, technological change, science, public education, etc., it doesn’t take much pressure from antifascists to push them over the edge, and we end up with street-level civil war with the police and politicians trying to control the chaos (or being complicit).

 I’m not saying that Antifa is right or wrong in not trusting the political system, but simply observing that they don’t.
 It’s not a moral issue.
-And I agree that politics, as it works in US anyway, has come to serve economics; it is tightly structurally coupled to the economic system, and it’s also tightly coupled to the mass media.
+And I agree that politics, as it works in the US anyway, has come to serve the economic interests of an elite; it is tightly structurally coupled to the economic system (which prioritizes economic growth and stockholder returns over workers), and it’s also tightly coupled to the mass media.

-The problem might be that Antifa takes a moral stance when morality no longer means much.
-Rather than working through the law or politics, they make moral gestures, which don’t accomplish much in contemporary, functionally differentiated society.
+The problem might be that Antifa takes a moral stance when morality, in the sense of universal values, no longer means much.
+Rather than working through the law or politics, they make moral gestures, a tactic of limited efficacy in contemporary, functionally differentiated society.

-And doing things like randomly tearing down confederate statues just makes the far right even more paranoid than they already are.
+And doing things like randomly pulling down statues just makes the far right even more paranoid than they already are.
 It’s just counterproductive.
-This is a case of taking a moral stance, or making a moral gesture, without any benefit, just like breaking Starbucks windows.
+This is a case of taking a moral stance, or making a moral gesture, without any tangible benefit, just like breaking Starbucks windows.